 Defining the Needs

 A successful design starts with a clear understanding of the owner’s requirements.
-We have developed questionnaires and an interview process specific to industrial projects to help the entire team develop a clear picture of the project needs.
+We have developed questionnaires and an interview process specific to industrial and manufacturing projects to help the entire team develop a clear picture of the project needs.

 Designing for Safety